-The inception of the Museo began in August 1967 when its founder, Fr Francisco Demetrio conceived a dream of building a place to accommodate historical and archaeological items, and would showcase the traditions and folklores of Mindanao.
+The inception of the Museo began in August 1967 when its founder, Fr Francisco Demetrio SJ, conceived a dream of building a place to accommodate historical and archaeological items and would showcase the traditions and folklores of Mindanao.

 Fr Frank, as he was fondly called by his friends and colleagues, started collecting during his travels and study excursions.
 His humble collection back then comprised the Museo’s exhibit during its infancy period.

-Due to the astounding progress of the collection, what used to be known as Xavier University Folklife Museum had to expand and from there, it acquired its present name as Museo de Oro.
+Due to the astounding progress of the collection, which used to be known as Xavier University Folklife Museum had to expand and from there, it acquired its present name as Museo de Oro.

-At present, the Museo has three major collections—The Ethnohistory of Northern Mindanao, The Ethnology of Mindanao and Fr Francisco Demetrio SJ Gallery—forming a pivotal repository of culture, arts and knowledge to understand the past of the second largest island of the Philippines.
+The Museo currently has three major collections—The Ethnohistory of Northern Mindanao, The Ethnology of Mindanao and Fr Francisco Demetrio SJ Gallery—forming a pivotal repository of culture, arts, and knowledge to understand the past of the second-largest island of the Philippines.

 “After how many years of wishing and waiting for Museo de Oro to have a new facelift, it has finally come to a realization,” Dr Erlinda Burton, the curator of Museo de Oro said in her message during the grand launching of the revamped museum on September 27.